 - Decreased risk of other STIs.
 Studies have found that the likelihood of contracting other sexually transmitted infections (STIs) such as human papillomavirus (HPV), mycoplasma, and genital ulcer disease (GUD) was also reduced after circumcision in certain parts of Africa.17 A connection has even been found between circumcision and a decreased chance of contracting herpes, syphilis, and chancroid, although circumcision’s connection to these STIs might not be as strong as its connection to HPV.17 As with the studies on HIV, these results are limited to the African populations in which they were conducted.
 Once again, despite the decreased risk of transmission, protection should still be used during intercourse.

 There are also some possible disadvantages to circumcision.
 These include the following:

 - Possible complications during and after surgery.
 As with any surgical procedure, there are risks that accompany circumcision.
-The older a male is, the more likely they are to experience complications during their circumcision.11 Because of this, many doctors recommend that circumcisions be performed at an early age.
-Early circumcision prevents future medical problems and ensures that the procedure will not have to be undergone later in life.
+The older a person is, the more likely they are to experience complications during their circumcision.17 If a person is sure they want to circumcise their child, it is best to have the procedure done earlier in life rather than later.
 However, adverse events—although very low in frequency—are not unheard of when it comes to circumcisions performed on infants.
 Still, this disadvantage might be seen as significant to some.